Return to Meat, Poultry, and Egg Inspection main menu.

 Red meat (beef, pork, goat, lamb, etc.) must be processed under continuous inspection by a USDA or Minnesota Equal To facility, and then you may sell those products without needing your own license if they are from your own farm, with no added ingredients.
 (Selling ingredient-added meat products at a farmers’ market requires a food license.
 Contact the Food and Feed Safety Division Licensing Liaison or complete a Food Licensing Liaison Request form online to learn more).

-Any vehicles or containers used for transporting meat to the market should be cleanable and capable of keeping your product frozen solid at 0°F or cold at 41°F (if fresh).
+Any vehicles or containers used for transporting meat to the market should be cleanable and capable of keeping your product frozen solid at 0°F or cold below 40°F (if fresh).
 Make sure to talk to your farmers’ market manager about their vendor guidelines and expectations.
 Each market is operated differently, and you will want to know the rules they have around how products may be displayed and sold at that market.
 For more information on farmers’ markets, check out the Minnesota Farmers’ Market Association or visit their Farmers' Market Academy.

 Farm-raised deer, elk, bison, and some other domestically raised livestock species are considered “non-amenable” to inspection.
 This means at the federal level, inspection is voluntary, but to sell the meat from those animals in Minnesota, you must have them processed under inspection.
 Some USDA plants process non-amenable species, but the producer will need to pay for the inspection on top of processing fees.
 At the state level, inspection is covered for non-amenable species in Minnesota, but the options for processing large animals such as bison are more limited.
 Contact processing plants in your area and find out whether they have the capacity to process your animals.